Albian Ajeti: West Ham United

 On 8 August 2019, Ajeti joined West Ham United signing a four-year contract for a fee of £8 million.
 On 27 August 2019, Ajeti made his debut, starting in a 2–0 win against Newport County in the EFL Cup.

 Celtic

 Ajeti joined Celtic on a four-year deal on 13 August 2020, for a reported fee of £5 million.
 He made his league debut for Celtic on 22 August 2020 against Dundee United, coming on as a substitute in 73rd minute and scoring the winning goal in 83rd minute in a 1–0 win.

+Sturm Graz (loan)

+On 31 August 2022, Celtic sent Ajeti on a season-long loan with an option-to-buy to Austrian Bundesliga side Sturm Graz.
+On 29 May 2023, Ajeti returned to Celtic after Sturm Graz decided not to trigger the buy-option clause.

+Gaziantep

+On 4 September 2023, Süper Lig club Gaziantep announced the signing of Ajeti on a one-year contract with an option for a further year, for an undisclosed fee.

+Second return to Basel

+On 1 February 2024, Ajeti returned to Basel on a contract until 30 June 2025, with an option to extend.

 International career

 Ajeti made appearances for the Switzerland U-15 and U-16 national teams.
 He played his debut for their U-17 team being substituted in during the 3–0 win against the Faroe Islands U-17 on 10 October 2012.
 He scored his first goal for the team just two days later during the 5–1 victory against Cyprus U-17.
 Altogether he played 17 games for the U-17 scoring a total of 7 goals.

 Ajeti played his debut for the Swiss U-18 team on 4 September 2014 as the Swiss won 1–0 in the away game against the Swedish U-18 team in Gävle.
 It was Ajeti who scored the winning goal in the 88th minute.
 He played his debut for the U-20 national team on 31 March 2015 as the Swiss were defeated 1–0 by the Italian U-20 team.

 In August 2015 Albania's coach, Gianni de Biasi declared to the Swiss media that he plans to call Ajeti for the October 2015 qualifying matches of Euro 2016.

 Ajeti earned his first appearance for Switzerland on 8 September 2018, coming on as a substitute for Breel Embolo and scored his first goal in a 6–0 win against Iceland in the UEFA Nations League.

 In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.